dawidurbanski/ckeditor-two-columns/README.md

 # ckeditor5-two-columns
-Drupal module that provides several CKEditor5 plugins for adding structured inline markup This is an example project for demonstrating how to extend the [Drupal CKEditor5 module](https://drupal.org/project/ckeditor5).
+Drupal module that provides one CKEditor5 plugin for adding structured markup This is an example project for demonstrating how to extend the [Drupal CKEditor5 module](https://drupal.org/project/ckeditor5).
 ## Installation